pingcap/tidb-operator/en/backup-to-gcs.md

 ---
-title: Back up Data to GCS
+title: Back up Data to GCS Using Dumpling
-summary: Learn how to back up the TiDB cluster to GCS.
+summary: Learn how to back up the TiDB cluster to GCS (Google Cloud Storage) using Dumpling.
 aliases: ['/docs/tidb-in-kubernetes/dev/backup-to-gcs/']
 ---

-# Back up Data to GCS
+# Back up Data to GCS Using Dumpling

 This document describes how to back up the data of the TiDB cluster in Kubernetes to [Google Cloud Storage (GCS)](https://cloud.google.com/storage/docs/).
-"Backup" in this document refers to full backup (ad-hoc full backup and scheduled full backup). [`mydumper`](https://pingcap.com/docs/stable/reference/tools/mydumper) is used to get the logic backup of the TiDB cluster, and then this backup data is sent to the remote GCS.
+"Backup" in this document refers to full backup (ad-hoc full backup and scheduled full backup).
+[Dumpling](https://docs.pingcap.com/tidb/dev/export-or-backup-using-dumpling) is used to get the logic backup of the TiDB cluster, and then this backup data is sent to the remote GCS.

 The backup method described in this document is implemented using CustomResourceDefinition (CRD) in TiDB Operator v1.1 or later versions.
 For the backup method implemented using Helm Charts, refer to [Back up and Restore TiDB Cluster Data Using Helm Charts](backup-and-restore-using-helm-charts.md).